edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

     https://anaconda.org

 and use the search bar at the top of the page.
-If we search for salmon we will se it is aviable via a channel called bioconda.
+If we search for salmon we will se it is available via a channel called `bioconda`.

 ### bioconda

- The `bioconda` channel

 Bioconda is a channel, maintained by the [Bioconda project](https://bioconda.github.io)),   specialising in bioinformatics software.
 Bioconda contains 1000's of  bioinformatics packages ready to use with conda install.